 Medication Information Leaflet

-- To treat heart failure whereby the heart is weak and unable to pump enough blood to the lungs and the rest of the body.
+Ivabradine is used to treat heart failure, a condition in which the heart is weak and unable to pump enough blood to the lungs and the rest of the body.

 Ivabradine works by slowing down your heart rate to reduce your heart’s oxygen need.
 By doing so, your heart will require less oxygen and do less work to pump blood more effectively around your body.